 Principle 2.
 Nonmaleficence: Professionals are careful not to do harm to others and protect the interests of vulnerable parties in the professional relationship.

 2.01.
-Professionals take reasonable steps to avoid harming animals or clients behaviorally, emotionally or physically.
+Professionals take reasonable steps to avoid harming animals or clients behaviorally or physically.

 2.02.
 Professionals recognize that the companion animal is the vulnerable part in the consultation relationship and therefore, where a true conflict of interest presents itself between the guardian's interests and the companion animal's interests, the Professional seeks to resolve the conflict in a way that satisfies both party's interests, and where this is not successful, the Professional makes the interests of the companion animal the priority and clarifies this priority to the client.

 2.03.
 Professionals do not condone or facilitate client conduct toward their companion animal that is excessively intrusive / aversive with continued participation in its administration.
-If a client persists in ignoring the consultant's recommendations in this regard and cannot be dissuaded from that course of action, the Professional considers terminating the professional relationship.
+If a client persists in ignoring the Professional's recommendations in this regard and cannot be dissuaded from that course of action, the Professional terminates the professional relationship.